scolobb/brsim/README.md

 offers an interactive mode in which the contexts is to be provided by the user.

+`brsim` is distributed under the terms of GNU GPLv3 license.

 # Reaction Systems

 Reaction systems were originally introduced as a formal framework for